Our Handcrafted Small Harvest Wines

 Slow Wine Prizes

-Slow Wine supports and promotes small-scale Italian winemakers who are using traditional techniques, working with respect for the environment and terroir, and safeguarding the grape varieties that are part of Italy’s heritage.
+Slow Wine supports and promotes small-scale winemakers in Italy who are using traditional techniques, working with respect for the environment and terroir, and safeguarding the grape varieties that are part of Italy’s heritage.

 VinNatur - Natural Wine Association Blind Tasting Award